 After my second expedition to Texas in 2021, I began updating the species gallery descriptions.
-I’ve sifted Wikipedia and Cornell’s Birds of the World websites for most of my information.
-When I’ve found interesting (to me) information, I’ve woven it into the narrative, hoping these galleries will provide educational content useful for beginning and intermediate birding enthusiasts.
-The exercise elevates my understanding of the avian world, and hopefully that information will help other curious souls.
-Fleshing out each gallery description will be a long process and may take years to complete.
-But I’ve already taken the first steps on this thousand-mile journey.
-The format I intend to follow for the species descriptions should conform to the following outline:
+I have sifted Wikipedia and Cornell’s Birds of the World websites for most of my information.
+When I’ve found interesting (to me) information, I’ve woven it into the narrative.
+I hope these galleries will provide educational content useful for beginning and intermediate birding enthusiasts.
+This exercise elevated my understanding of the avian world, and hopefully that information will help other curious souls.
+The format I tried to follow for the species descriptions should conform to the following outline:

 - Range description (gleaned from multiple sources)

-- Range map (captured from and credited to Birds of the World as per their FAQ)
+- Range map (captured mostly from, and credited to Birds of the World as per their FAQ)

 - Contextual descriptions of my meetings with the species

 - Interesting (at least to me) trivia about behaviour

 - Subspecies information